At USCIS, opportunities to grow and develop professionally are available throughout an employee's career.

 - Mentoring: structured programs match USCIS protégés with mentors.

-- Workforce Development Seminars: seminars held locally cover topics ranging from pre-retirement and financial planning to leadership skills for non-supervisors.
+- Course of the Month: seminars held locally cover topics ranging from pre-retirement and financial planning to leadership skills for non-supervisors.

 - Professional Development Speaker Series: we sponsor voluntary monthly discussions on topics ranging from goal-setting and networking to interviewing skills.